 (2) If energy amounts indicated on «Customer Name»’s electronic tags are less than its hourly SOERs, then «Customer Name» shall receive the electronic tag amounts and shall forfeit the remaining Slice Output Energy amount.

-5.2.4 Delivery Limit Penalties
+5.2.4 SOE Limit Adjustments

-Except as described in section 5.2.3, Delivery Limit penalties established in Exhibit M shall not be assessed for the first 90 days that the circumstances described in this section 5.2 are in effect.
+Except as described in section 5.2.3, SOE Limit adjustments established in Exhibit M shall not be assessed for the first 90 days that the circumstances described in this section 5.2 are in effect.

 6. POCSA REPORTS